Please use the menu below to navigate to any article section:

 Essendon is considered a great suburb to raise a family, as it’s in close proximity to several good schools, childcare facilities, and a number of good cafes and shops.
 Schools include Essendon Primary School, Essendon North Primary School, St Therese’s School, and more.

-Essendon offers solid public transport options including trains and trains, giving residents access to both the CBD and the airport.
+Essendon offers solid public transport options, including trains and trains, giving residents access to both the CBD and the airport.

 The streets of Essendon are home to some of Melbourne’s most grand and historic properties, perched along beautiful tree-lined streets that could rival the inner-east favourites such as Kew and Hawthorn.